-Kungliga biblioteket, KB, is Sweden's National Library.
+Kungliga biblioteket is the National Library of Sweden.
 Our collections extend more than a thousand years back in time and are growing daily.

 We collect, preserve and make available almost everything that is published in Sweden - from manuscripts, books and newspapers to music, TV programs and pictures.
-KB is a Government Authority under the ambit of the Ministry of Education, governed by a National Librarian, Karin Grönvall.
+The National Library is a Government Authority under the ambit of the Ministry of Education, governed by a National Librarian, Karin Grönvall.

 From censorship to cultural treasure

 In 1661, a law for legal deposit was introduced in Sweden.
-It means that printers are required to deliver one copy of their material to KB.
+It means that printers are required to deliver one copy of their material to the National Library.
 Initially, the law was an instrument of censorship, a way for the state to control citizens.
 Today, it helps us to preserve Sweden's cultural treasure.